SS Jan Pieterszoon Coen

-Construction
+Building

-SS Jan Pieterszoon Coen was ordered on 27 December 1912 and laid down on 14 October 1913 at the Nederlandsche Scheepsbouw Maatschappij shipyard in Amsterdam, Netherlands.
-Christened by Miss Cornelia Anna Clasina den Tex the ship was launched on 30 September 1914.
+Stoomvaart Maatschappij Nederland ordered the ship on 27 December 1912.
+She was laid down on 14 October 1913 at the Nederlandsche Scheepsbouw Maatschappij shipyard in Amsterdam, Netherlands.
+Christened by Miss Cornelia Anna Clasina den Tex, the ship was launched on 30 September 1914.
 She was completed and acquired on 17 June 1915 making her maiden voyage on 11 September 1915.